 Can I decide to keep something after I complete the checkout process?

-If you marked an item “return” but don’t put it in the Prime Try Before You Buy box, that will be tallied when your return box is received, and you’ll be charged for the item.
+If you marked an item “return” but didn’t put it in the Prime Try Before You Buy box, that will be tallied when your return box is received, and you’ll be charged for the item.
 No biggie.

 When will my card be charged for the Prime Try Before You Buy items I keep?